junwin/language2/README.md

 python3 -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

+pip install -r requirements.txt

-pip install nltk spacy scikit-learn python -m spacy download en_core_web_sm python -m spacy download es_core_news_sm pip install flask pip install flask-swagger-ui pip install flask-cors
+python -m spacy download en_core_web_sm python -m spacy download es_core_news_sm

 # running in flask
 python app.py

-You can access the Swagger UI at http://localhost:5000/api/docs
+You can access the Swagger UI at https://localhost:5000/api/docs

 The web service will start listening on http://localhost:5000.
 You can send a POST request to http://localhost:5000/ask with a JSON payload containing the question: